Some of our Warriors

 Prior to a collision I had in a softball game at the age of 13, I had never experienced a headache.
-I have now dealt with head pain from Occipital Neuralgia (ON) for six years as a direct result of the concussion/whiplash injury.
+I have now dealt with constant head pain from Occipital Neuralgia (ON) for eight years as a direct result of the concussion/whiplash injury.
 Originally, I was told I would recover in 3 days, then 3 weeks, then 3 months.
-Fast forward 7 years later and I still have not fully recovered.
+Fast forward 8 years later and I still have not made a full recovery.
 My journey has taken me to over 40 specialists, 7 states, numerous medications, injections, therapies, and multiple surgeries.
-I was unable to participate in normal teenage activities and was on home instruction for most of my high school years.
-The biggest frustration was the delay in diagnosis.
-Even after receiving a diagnosis, I haven't found many treatments that provide long lasting relief.
-I feel that most doctors didn't take my symptoms seriously because of my age.
-Since nothing showed on imaging, doctors believed nothing was wrong.
-Over the years, I have felt very alone, misunderstood, and wondered if I would ever be able to have a life without pain.
-Through social media, I have met other people who also never fully recovered from their concussions and now suffer from ON.
-This led to the desire to create a nonprofit organization, to make a community of support, to raise awareness in schools and the medical community, and to help raise funds for much needed research in finding a long lasting treatment for this debilitating condition.
+My teenage years consisted of homebound instruction and daily doctor appointments.
+One of the biggest frustrations throughout my journey has been the delay in diagnosis.
+Even after receiving a diagnosis, I struggled to find treatments that provide long lasting relief.
+I often felt doctors were not taking my symptoms seriously because of my age.
+The lack of awareness in both the medical community and in my personal community led to the desire to create a nonprofit organization for Occipital Neuralgia.
+Through ONF, we have created a community of ongoing support for not only ON sufferers, but also for their caregivers.

 It has made me stop, re-evaluate my life, and start again without taking anything for granted...